sourceperl/arduino.yun.rtu_gateway/README.md

 ### Copy/Update files

-Connect a remote directory to sftp://root@arduino.local/ Copy modbus2sigfox.py to /root/modbus2sigfox.py then do a "chmod +x modbus2sigfox.py"
+- Connect a remote directory to sftp://root@arduino.local/

+  - Copy modbus2sigfox.py to /root/modbus2sigfox.py then do a "chmod +x modbus2sigfox.py"

-Disable OpenWRT shell on /dev/ttyATH0 bridge (Serial1 ATMega 32U4)
+- Disable OpenWRT shell on /dev/ttyATH0 serial bridge (on ATMega 32U4 serial name is Serial1)

-Edit file /etc/inittab and add a comment "#" before line ttyATH0::askfirst:/bin/ash --login After this a reboot of the Yun is need
+  - Yun Rev1: Edit file /etc/inittab and add a comment "#" before line ttyATH0::askfirst:/bin/ash --login

+  - Yun Rev2: Edit file /etc/inittab and add a comment "#" before line #::askconsole:/usr/libexec/login.sh

+After this a reboot of the Yun is need